kamranayub/awesome-deved/README.md

 - [MDN](https://developer.mozilla.org/en-US/) - The Mozilla Developer Network.
 Documenting web technologies, including CSS, HTML, and JavaScript, since 2005.
 - [Microsoft Docs](https://docs.microsoft.com) - Formerly MSDN.
 Documenting the Microsoft (and surrounding) ecosystems since the 1992.
 - [StackOverflow](https://stackoverflow.com) - The top Q&A programming site.

+# Visual Essays

+- [Cubic Bézier: from math to motion](https://blog.maximeheckel.com/posts/cubic-bezier-from-math-to-motion/) - by Maxime Heckel.
+Features interactive animations that showcase different types of curves.
+- [Up and Down the Ladder of Abstraction](http://worrydream.com/#!2/LadderOfAbstraction) - by Bret Victor.
+Takes an example of designing a control system for a simple car simulation, and references it throughout the essay with visuals and interactive widgets accompanying the narrative.
+- [Rebuilding Babel: The Tokenizer](https://www.nan.fyi/tokenizer) - by Nanda Syahrasyad.
+Features a custom widget to step through the tokenization process, which displays interim results.
+- [The CSS Cascade](https://wattenberger.com/blog/css-cascade) - by Amanda Wattenbrger.
+The cascade is a river, and has a kayaker that paddles downriver as you scroll through the article.
+- [The Pudding](https://pudding.cool/) - Data viz magazine featuring collections of visual essays
+- [Which Blend Mode](https://www.ctnicholas.dev/articles/which-blend-mode) - by Chris Nicholas.
+Featuring interactive examples to show the varying results of different blend modes.

+## Collections

+- [Worrydream](https://worrydream.com) - Bret Victor.
+Unique web-based site design, visual essays, and interactive demos.